 (ii) It can also punish its members or outsiders for the breach of privilege or its contempt.

-Mentioned below are the electoral powers and functions of the parliament:
+The electoral powers and functions of the parliament are mentioned below;

 (i) The elected members of the parliament (along with state assemblies) participate in the election of the President